-"And he shall speak great words against the Most High, and shall wear cut the saints of the Most High, and think to change times and laws; and they shall be given into his hand until a time and times and the dividing of time."
+"And he shall speak great words against the Most High, and shall wear out the saints of the Most High, and think to change times and laws; and they shall be given into his hand until a time and times and the dividing of time."
 Dan.
 7:25.

 It is generally admitted that "a time and times and the dividing of time" is 1260 years.
-The proof of it may readily be seen by comparing Rev. 12:14, 6; 13:5, with the scripture just quoted.
-In these passages we learn that "time, times, and the dividing of time" is equivalent to a thousand two hundred and threescore days, which equals three and one half Biblical years, or "forty and two months."
+The proof of this may readily be seen by comparing Rev. 12: 14, 6 and 13:5 with the scripture just quoted.
+In these passages we learn that "time, times, and the dividing of time" is equivalent to a thousand two hundred and threescore days, which equals three and one-half Biblical years, or "forty and two months." reckoning thirty days to the month.
 Applying the scriptural rule of interpretation, a day for a year (Eze.
-4:6; Num.
-14:34), we have 1260 years.
+4:6), we have 1260 years.

-This period is to cover the supremacy of the papacy.
-The beginning of it will be the point of the establishment of the power of the papacy.
+This period was to cover the supremacy of the Papacy.
+The beginning of it would be the point of the establishment of the power, or supremacy, of the Papacy.
 This was the year 538 A.D.
-Justinian, emperor of Rome, with his capital at Constantinople, espoused the cause of the bishop of Rome; and in 533 A.D. issued a decree which constituted that prelate head of all the churches.
+Justinian. emperor of Rome, with his capital at Constantinople, espoused the cause of the bishop of Rome, and in 533 A.D. issued a decree which constituted that prelate head of all the churches.
 But the Arian Ostrogoths had possession of Rome, and it was not until they had been rooted up that the city was accessible to the bishop.
 This was accomplished in 538, by Belisarius, Justinian's celebrated general.
-For a concise and clear account of this occurrence we refer the reader to the "Two Republics," by A.T.
-Jones, pp. 551-553.
+It was thus the dragon gave the beast (the Papacy) "his power, and his seat, and great authority."
+Rev. 13:2.
+For a concise and clear account of this occurrence we refer the reader to the work "Two Republics," by A. T. Jones, pp. 551-553.